 Hop onto a Husky Safari

 This is one thing I really wish we had done.
 But with so many options available this will probably have to wait for our next trip to Lapland.
 Imagine admiring the breathtaking beauty of Finnish Lapland as you ride a sledge through snow pulled by huskies.
-You can pick and choose from the many tour companies in Ylläs who offer husky safaris and even combine it with a snowmobile adventure ride.
+You can pick and choose from the many tour companies in Ylläs that offer husky safaris and even combine it with a snowmobile adventure ride.

 Hop onto a Reindeer sleigh

 Love Christmas?
 Then the Reindeer Safari is for you!
 Pretend you riding with Santa while Rudolph the red-nosed reindeer takes you through a magical winter wonderland on a sleigh

 Dare to book a ride on a Snowmobile

 We saw several groups of tourists who signed up for this activity and watched with envy as they practiced right outside the 7 fells Eco-friendly backpackers hostel.
 We stayed in a private log cabin at the hostel and spent some time in the lounge chatting with many of the enthusiastic folks who loved their adventure.